rivka-levit/stock-notifier/README.md

 ```
 python main.py gt -0.1
 ```
-Here the application will send a notification email, when the trend reaches up to the value -0.1
+Here the application will send a notification email when the trend reaches up to the value -0.1